y2737924daohegua/corber/README.md

 5. In Xcode, select your connected device in the toolbar.
 6. Press the Play button to flash and run the app on your device.

-For Android builds see [Android Setup](http://corber.io/pages/android-setup) and for full documentation, please visit [corber.io](http://corber.io).
+For Android builds see [Android Setup](http://corber.io/pages/android-setup).
+For full documentation, please visit [corber.io](http://corber.io).

 ## Contributing